Skip to content

 Eventually, she talked to her doctor and with encouragement from all of us, decided to return to Life Time.
 She joined the Dublin club in Columbus, and though she knew nobody, she returned to her class of choice in Aqua.

 Did it matter that she knew no one?
 Not a bit!
-While it was initially intimidating for my mom to attend by herself, she quickly met Lynn (now her favorite instructor) and a loyal, enthusiastic community that welcomed her.
+While it was initially intimidating for my mom to attend by herself, she quickly connected with the instructors and a loyal, enthusiastic community that welcomed her.

-My mom is committed to staying active through this format multiple times a week; she has also found her favorite instructor, Peggy, in Minnesota clubs, so she can keep her routine up when she visits us.
+My mom is committed to staying active through this format multiple times a week; she has also found her favorite instructors, like Peggy in our Minnesota clubs, so she can keep her routine up when she visits us.
 Her knee injury ultimately wasn’t a setback to building back the strength and cardio endurance she needs.

 My dad is so proud of how she has reprioritized her health, and she has made new friends who she looks forward to seeing every week.